-Removal of the Posterior Cruciate Ligament (Posterior-Stabilized): The posterior cruciate ligament is a large ligament in the back of the knee that provides support when the knee bends.
-If this ligament cannot support an artificial knee, a surgeon will remove it during the total knee replacement procedure.
+Removal of the posterior cruciate ligament (posterior-stabilized).
+The posterior cruciate ligament is a large ligament in the back of the knee that provides support when the knee bends.
+If this ligament can’t support an artificial knee, a surgeon will remove it during the TKR procedure.
 In its place, special implant components (a cam and post) are used to stabilize the knee and provide flexion.

-Because partial knee replacement is less invasive and involves less tissue, you are likely to be up and about sooner.
-In many cases, a PKR recipient is able to move around without the aid of crutches or a cane in about four to six weeks — approximately half that of a TKR patient.
+Because a PKR is less invasive and involves less tissue, you are likely to be up and about sooner.
+In many cases, a PKR recipient is able to move around without the aid of crutches or a cane in about four to six weeks — approximately half the time for a TKR.
 They also experience less pain and better functionality — and report high levels of satisfaction.

-A surgeon may suggest a minimally invasive procedure that reduces trauma to tissue, lessens pain, and decreases blood loss — consequently speeding recovery.
+A surgeon may suggest a minimally invasive surgery (MIS) that reduces trauma to tissue, lessens pain, and decreases blood loss — consequently speeding recovery.
 A minimally invasive approach reduces the incision to 3 to 4 inches.
 A key difference between this approach and the standard surgery is that the kneecap is pushed to the side rather than being turned over.
 This results in a smaller cut into the quadriceps tendon and less trauma to the quadriceps muscle.
-Because the surgeon cuts less muscle, healing occurs faster and you are likely to experience better range of motion after recovery.
+Because the surgeon cuts less muscle, healing occurs faster, and you are likely to experience better range of motion after recovery.

 The procedure modifies the techniques used in traditional surgery while using the same implants from traditional surgery.
 Manufacturers provide specialized instruments that help to place the implant accurately but also allow for incisions to be made as small as possible.
 Since the only change between MIS and traditional surgery is in the surgical technique, the long-term clinical outcomes are similar.